IBM/ibm-block-csi-driver/docs/content/troubleshooting/log_status_collect.md

 **Note**:
 - Both flags are mandatory
-- If either flag is missing, storage system diagnostics are skipped ​
+- If either flag is missing, storage system diagnostics are skipped

 ---
 ### Workload-specific diagnostics
-- Workload diagnostics are automatically enabled when a workload target (Pod and/or PVC) is specified.​
+- Workload diagnostics are automatically enabled when a workload target (Pod and/or PVC) is specified.
 - `--namespace (-n)` is mandatory for all workload collection.
 #### Pod-based workload
 ```bash